 - 1. Hard-copy (paper): The Case Set FAQs file on Learn (see the Team Case Sets folder) provides instructions and other relevant information on how to prepare case sets. - 2.
 Turnitin: Turnitin is an online tool available to faculty at UNT to help detect academic misconduct.
-Students are required to submit written assignments for this class to Turnitin, a webbased plagiarism detection service.
+Students are required to submit written assignments for this class to Turnitin, a web- based plagiarism detection service.
 Before submitting your paper to Turnitin, please remove your title page and other personal information.
 Any paper that is not submitted to Turnitin prior to submission to the instructor will not be accepted by the instructor and will not be graded.
 You must submit your cases to Turnitin using Blackboard Learn.
 To do this, log on to Learn, enter our class page, and click the link for Course Content on the left.
 Once you are on the Course Content page, click to View/Complete the appropriate assignment, and begin the process of uploading your assignment.
 Only one team member should submit each case.

 Individual Core Objective Assessment: This individual case involves planning the audit of a hypothetical client, and is submitted both as a hard-copy and online in the same manner as the team cases.
-This assignment requires you to demonstrate the core objectives of critical thinking, communication skills, empirical and quantitative skills, and social responsibility.
+This assignment requires you to demonstrate the core objectives of critical thinking, communication skills, empirical and quantitative skills, and professional and social responsibility.

 Individual Assignments: Alchemy is submitted in hard-copy (paper) format only.
-The other two individual assignments will be submitted online, using links I will provide.
+The other two individual assignments will be submitted online, using links which I will provide.

 - 1. If You Need Love, Get a Puppy (Braun and Stallworth 2009): A case about auditor independence and professional skepticism (5 points). - 2.
 PwC's Alchemy Case Deliverables: Alchemy is a simulated internal controls audit.
 You are responsible for submitting your work on the Additional Deliverables Packet in class (10 points). - 3.
-Deloitte's Danle Case: Auditing the client's reporting of a contingent liability (5 points).
+Deloitte's Danle Case: Auditing the client's reporting of a contingent liability (5 points). - 4.
+SEC Litigation Case (5 points). - 5.
+Article Review: (5 points). - 6.
+Student Organization: Attend and write up a one-paragraph summary of a student organization meeting (Acceptable Organizations: Beta Alpha Psi, NABA, ALPFA, ISACA/IIA/ACFE, or IMA).
+All write-ups are due one week after the event (10 points).